richmahn/en_tn/jer/front/intro.md

 #### What relationship do Jeremiah's prophecies have to the other nations besides Israel? ####

 Much of the Old Testament before this time is only about the nation of Israel.
-But Jeremiah also spoke about God's judgment on the other nations of the world.
-God would also punish other nations for the wicked things they did.
+But Jeremiah also spoke of how Yahweh would judge other nations of the world.
+Yahweh would also punish the other nations for their wicked deeds.
 (See: [[rc://en/tw/dict/bible/kt/judge]] and [[rc://en/tw/dict/bible/kt/sin]])

 ## Part 3: Important Translation Issues ##